On Her Majesty's Secret Service (film): Filming

-For the cinematography, Hunt aimed for a "simple, but glamorous like the 1950s Hollywood films I grew up with", as well as something realistic, "where the sets don't look like sets".
+For the cinematography, Hunt aimed for a "simple, but glamorous style like the 1950s Hollywood films I grew up with", as well as something realistic, "where the sets don't look like sets".
 Cinematographer Michael Reed added he had difficulties with lighting, as every set built for the film had a ceiling, preventing spotlights from being hung from above.
 While shooting, Hunt wanted "the most interesting framings possible", which would also look good after being cropped for television.

 Lazenby said he experienced difficulties during shooting, not receiving any coaching despite his lack of acting experience, and with director Hunt never addressing him directly, only through his assistant.
 Lazenby claimed that Hunt also asked the rest of the crew to keep a distance from him, as "Peter thought the more I was alone, the better I would be as James Bond."
 Allegedly, there also were personality conflicts with Rigg, who was already an established star.
 However, according to Hunt, these rumours are untrue and there were no such difficulties—or else they were minor—and may have started with Rigg joking to Lazenby before filming a love scene, "Hey George, I'm having garlic for lunch.
 I hope you are!"

 Hunt also declared that he usually had long talks with Lazenby before and during shooting.
 For instance, to shoot Tracy's death scene, Hunt brought Lazenby to the set at 8 o'clock in the morning and made him rehearse all day long, "and I broke him down until he was absolutely exhausted, and by the time we shot it at five o'clock, he was exhausted, and that's how I got the performance."
 Hunt said that if Lazenby had remained in the role, he would also have directed the successor film, Diamonds Are Forever, and that his original intention had been to conclude the film with Bond and Tracy driving off following their wedding, saving Tracy's murder for the pre-credit sequence of Diamonds Are Forever.
 The idea was discarded after Lazenby quit the role.